shane-tw/MyDramaList-Scraper-Parser/README.md

-This code essentially, through the use of BeautifulSoup, converts the noteworthy elements of MyDramaList's webpages into JSON.
+This uses BeautifulSoup to convert MyDramaList's drama pages to JSON.